 Male host – An important meeting is about to take place in this New York hotel.
 But before it happens Kevin Murray’s team is going to shake down this room.
 It’s his job to make sure company secrets stay that way.

 Kevin – You never know who you’re going to run into.
-Could be anybody from foreign government right on down to the secretary just wants to know what the boss is up to.
+Could be anybody from a foreign government, right on down to the secretary, who just wants to know what the boss is up to.

 Male host – Kevin Murray is an expert in eavesdropping.

 Kevin – The telephone is the most dangerous instrument in the office.
-Of course you can wire tap it.
+Of course you can wiretap it.
 Everybody knows that.
-But they don’t realize is that the telephone itself as a couple of microphones in it and a couple speakers in it which can also be used as microphones.
+But they don’t realize is that the telephone itself has a couple of microphones in it and a couple speakers in it which can also be used as microphones.
 It also has plenty of open space inside, and it has power coming to it all the time.
-And, if that weren’t bad enough, it’s right on the desk in front of the person you want to listen to
+And, if that weren’t bad enough, it’s right on the desk in front of the person you want to listen to.

 Male host – Kevin’s been doing this for more than 30 years and he’s got some pretty sophisticated equipment that lets him see into unusual places.